nxmatic/nuxeo-browser-extension/README.md

 * Multiple Nuxeo projects are not supported.
 * The extension is only active when a Nuxeo instance in the current active tab.
+* The Hot Reload and Go To Studio buttons are only active when a Studio project is associated with the current Nuxeo server.

 ## Build